sergiobenab29/monsters_game/README.md

 # monsters_game
-A shooting C++ game using the Raylib library and an LLM.
+A monsters shooting C++ game using the Raylib library and an LLM.